Banging Toolbox

 When to use a belt sander?

-Belt sanders are extremely powerful sanders commonly used to sand very rough surfaces.
+Belt sanders are extremely powerful sanders commonly used to sand rough surfaces.

-If you’re working with raw lumber and intend to process it yourself, you usually do initial sand-downs using a belt sander.
+If you’re working with raw lumber and intend to process the material yourself, you can do initial sand-downs using a belt sander after milling and running lengths through a thickness planer.

-Belt sanders are also very useful for scribing and rough flattening.
+Belt sanders are also useful for scribing and rough flattening.

 Belt sanders are often used during the initial phases of preparing wood stocks and pre-processed timber.
 But make sure to wear earmuffs and eye protection!

-Orbital sanders are pretty much the main way to sand when it comes to woodworking.
+Orbital sanders are the main tool to sand with when woodworking.

-There are many kinds of power sanders, and orbital sanders stand out to be among the most notable ones, mainly for their surprising combination of portability and power.
+There are many kinds of power sanders, and orbital sanders stand out to be the most notable type of sander, mainly for the surprising combination of portability and power.

-Orbital sanders may be small, but they’re certainly not weak.
+Orbital sanders can be small but are certainly not weak.

-With a little bit of patience (and a lot of creativity), you can pretty much take on any job with just an orbital sander, just be sure to have a ton of sandpaper ready.
+With a little bit of patience (and a lot of creativity), you can take on any job with just an orbital sander, just be sure to have a ton of sandpaper ready.

-You can use an orbital sander on wood cabinets and wood surfaces!
-And for kids, it’s a perfect first power tool to add to their collection!
+You can use an orbital sander on any wood cabinets and all types of wood surfaces!